 Similar in Size

 Perhaps because their diets are very similar, the two species are also about the same size.
-The average Amano and Ghost female shrimp adult size is almost 2 inches long, while the males of both species a fraction smaller.
+The average Amano and Ghost female shrimp adult size is almost 2 inches long, while the males of both species are a fraction smaller.

 Amano’s and Ghost shrimp share similar behavior.
-They can be greedy when it is feeding time, but overall, they are quite peaceful and seem to get along fine with other animals in a tank.
+They can be greedy when it is feeding time, but overall, they are pretty peaceful and seem to get along fine with other animals in a tank.

 When not foraging for food, you will see these two playing hide-and-seek among the plants in the fish tank.

 They are quite shy and won’t venture out unless they feel safe, hence the need for a lot of shrimp tubing and live plants in your tank.